-A warning, during the interview Allan describes in frank and honest terms the racism he sometimes encountered.
+During the 2018 interview with BFBS, Allan Wilmot described in frank and honest terms the racism he sometimes encountered.

 Allan Charles Wilmot was born in Jamaica in 1925.

-"You are happy that you are serving and helping the British Empire in their hour of need."
+"You are happy that you are serving, you’re helping the British Empire in their hour of need," he added.

 Allan served on a minesweeper, HMS Hauken, escorting convoys to the Panama Canal, and picking up survivors from torpedoed ships in the waters around the West Indies.